mercedes-benz/eclipse-tractusx_daps-helm-chart-merge/INSTALL.md

     a.) git clone https://github.com/eclipse-tractusx/daps-helm-chart.git
     b.)
 Modify values file according to your requirement c.)
-Add the image.repository in the values file (You can use your own images, one available image is available at the frauenhofer      ghcr.io/fraunhofer-aisec/omejdn-server:1.7.1")
+Add the image.repository in the values file (You can use your own images, one available image is available at the fraunhofer
+        "ghcr.io/fraunhofer-aisec/omejdn-server:1.7.1")
     d.)
 Deploy in a kubernetes cluster
         helm install daps-server charts/daps-server/ -n NameSpace